prashanth4474/MIT_6_0001/README.md

-This Repo contains the problem set solutions for the course MIT_6_0001 - Introduction to Computer Programming and Python.
+This Repo contains the problem set solutions for the course MIT_6_0001 - Introduction to Computer Science and Programming in Python.